 Rule 25.
-Po enalties for Failure to Comply with Rules54
+P enalties for Failure to Comply with Rules54

 (a) Failure of Appellant to Take Timely Action.

 (b) Sanctions for Failure to Comply with Rules.

 Rule 26.
-Fi iling and Service54
+F liling and Service54

 (a) Filing.

 (1) Filing by Mail.

 (2) Filing by Electronic Means.

 (b) Service of All Papers Required.

 (c) Manner of Service.

 (d) Proof of Service.

 (e) Joint Appellants and Appellees.

 (f) Numerous Parties to Appeal Proceeding Separately.

 (g) Documents Filed with Appellate Courts.

 (1) Form of Papers.

 (2) Index Required.

-(3) Closin Superseded
+(3) Closing.

-Rule 27 C omputation and Extension of Time
+Rule 27.
+Computation and Extension of Time57

+(a) Computation of Time.

-(a) (b) Omputation and Extension of Time
+(b) Additional Time After Service.

 (c) Extensions of Time; By Which Court Granted.

 (1) Motions for Extension of Time in the Trial Division.

 (2) Motions for Extension of Time in the Appellate

 Division.

 (d) Motions for Extension of Time; How Determined.

 Rule 28.
 B riefs-Function and Content58

 (a) Function.

-(b) Content of Appellant's Brief.
+' ' Content of Appellant's Brief.

 (c) Content of Appellee's Brief; Presentation of Additional Issues.

 (d) Appendixes to Briefs.

-(1) When Appendixes to Appellant's Brief Are Required.
+. , (1) When Appendixes to Appellant's Brief Are Required.

 (2) When Appendixes to Appellant's Brief Are Not

 Required.

 (3) When Appendixes to Appellee's Brief Are Required.

 (4) Format of Appendixes.

 (e) References in Briefs to the Record.

 (f) Joinder of Multiple Parties in Briefs.

 (g) Additional Authorities.

 (h) Reply Briefs.

 (i) Amicus Curiae Briefs.

 (1) Motion.

 (2) Brief.

 (3) Time for Filing.

 (4) Service on Parties.

 (5) Action by Court.

 (6) Reply Briefs.

 (7) Oral Argument.

 (j) Word-Count Limitations Applicable to Briefs Filed in the

 Court of Appeals.

 (1) Portions of Brief Included in Word Count.

 (2) Certificate of Compliance.

-Rule 29.
-Se essions of Courts; Calendar of Hearings
+Rule 29 S essions of Courts; Calendar of Hearings

 (a) Sessions of Court.

-(1) Supreme Court.
+(00) (1) Supreme Court.

 (2) Court of Appeals.

 (b) Calendaring of Cases for Hearing.

-Superseded

-Rule 30.
-O al Argument and Unpublished Opinions64
+Rule 30 O oral Argument and Unpublished Opinions64

-(a)

-(b) Order and Content of Argument and Content of Argument and Content of Argument and 2021)
+(a) Order and Content of Argument.

+(b) Time Allowed for Argument.

-• (1) In General.
+(2) (1) In General.

 (2) Numerous Counsel.

 (c) Non-Appearance of Parties.

 (d) Submission on Written Briefs.

 (e) Unpublished Opinions.

 (f) Pre-Argument Review; Decision of Appeal Without Oral

-Argument.
+, , Argument.

-etition for Rehearing67
+Rule 31 P etition for Rehearing67

 (a) Time for Filing; Content.

 (b) How Addressed; Filed.

 (c) How Determined.

 (d) Procedure When Granted.

 (e) Stay of Execution.

 (f) Waiver by Appeal from Court of Appeals.

 (g) No Petition in Criminal Cases.

+\0/

-Rule 31.1 (a) Motion for En Banc Consideration by Court of Appeals
+(a) Motion for En Banc Consideration by Court of Appeals

-(a) (b) Content.
+(b) Content.

 (c) Motions for Initial En Banc Hearing.

 (d) Motions for En Banc Rehearing.

-(u) (e) Stay of Mandate.
+(e) Stay of Mandate.

 (f) Rule 31.1 Motions to Be Heard First.

-(1) rule 31.1 Motions to be Heard Pilst.

-Rule 32.
 Mandates of the Courts

 (a) In General.

 (b) Time of Issuance.

 Rule 33.
 Attorneys

 (a) Appearances.

 (b) Signatures on Electronically-Filed Documents.

 (c) Agreements.

 (d) Limited Practice of Out-of-State Attorneys.

-Rule 33.1 Secure-Leave Periods for Attorneys 70
+Rule 33.1 .
+Secure-Leave Periods for Attorneys

-(a) Definition; Entitlementerseded Allowance.
+(a) Definition; Entitlement.

 (b) Allowance.
-Oup CI 3 Cu Cu

 (c) How to Submit Designation.

-(d)
+(d) When to Submit Designation.

 Rule 34.
-Frivolous Appeals; Sanctions71
+Frivolous Appeals; Sanctions

--
+Rule 35.
 Costs

 (a) To Whom Allowed.

-Direction as to Costs in Mandate.
+(b) Direction as to Costs in Mandate.

 (c) Costs of Appeal Taxable in Trial Tribunals.

 (d) Execution to Collect Costs in Appellate Courts.

 Rule 36.
 Trial Judges Authorized to Enter Orders Under These Rules

 (a) When Particular Judge Not Specified by Rule.

-(1) Superior Court.
+. / (1) Superior Court.

 (2) District Court.

-(b) Upon Death, Incapacity, or Absence of Particular Judge
+(b) Upon Death, Incapacity, or Absence of Particular Judge Authorized.

-Authorized.